+It is important to understand post-graduation safety advice for parents and their teens.
 June is a month of many graduation celebrations in the metro area.
 Too often, post-graduation parties end in tragedy when hosts or party-goers drink and drive, or make other poor decisions.
+Reach out to a DC personal injury lawyer.
 Students Against Destructive Decisions (SADD, formerly Students Against Driving Drunk), along with the White House Office of National Drug Control Policy (ONDCP) offer this advice to parents of teenagers who will be attending graduation parties:

 - “Reinforce your expectations.
 Throughout their high school years, you’ve set rules and established the consequences for breaking them.
 Perhaps you’ve loosened up on a few rules, like curfew.
 But be clear — drinking or drug use remains unacceptable.
 Being an upperclassman has privileges, but it also has responsibilities.